rayandasoriya/100DaysOfCode/README.md

 ## Day 87
 Solved 1 coding problem from LeetCode using Python.
 1. The problem is related to produce a valid string for number plates of the vehicles following a specific rule.
 Refer to Day87/Problem 1.pdf for more information regarding the problem.

+## Day 88
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to return the number of '1's in the first N number in the magical string S. Refer to Day88/Problem 1.pdf for more information regarding the problem.
+2. The problem is to return the length L and the width W of the web page you designed in sequence.
+Refer to Day88/Problem 2.pdf for detailed information.